dojo/docs/dojo/index.rst

 * Property (:ref:`dojo/dom-prop <dojo/dom-prop>`) **STUB**

   This module defines the core dojo DOM properties API.
+The convention for the return variable for this module is ``domProp``.

   * :ref:`dojo.prop <dojo/prop>`